john-cd/rust_howto/bk/drafts/language/lifetimes.md

 [![Rust by example - Lifetimes][book-rust-by-example-lifetimes-badge]][book-rust-by-example-lifetimes]{{hi:Lifetimes}}

 Lifetimes are a mechanism that the Rust compiler uses to ensure that references are valid for as long as they are used (i.e. ensure all borrows are valid.)
-Lifetimes help prevent dangling references, which occur when a reference points to memory that has been deallocated or otherwise invalidated.{{hi:Dangling references}}
+Lifetimes prevent dangling references, which occur when a reference points to memory that has been deallocated or otherwise invalidated.{{hi:Dangling references}}

 A lifetime represents the scope for which a reference is valid.
 Lifetime names are always prefixed with an apostrophe (e.g., `'a`, `'b`, `'static`).
 By convention, short, lowercase names are usually used. `'static` is a special lifetime that means the reference is valid for the entire duration of the program.